 That being said, you may find these tools failed to fix your issue.
 In that case, you may need to perform a clean install of your operating system if all else has failed.

-- How To Repair Windows System Files Using System File Checker (SFC SCANNOW)
+- How To Run SFC /SCANNOW To Repair Windows System Files

 - Best Monitoring And Diagnostic Tools For Windows